The giant panda does not hibernate but will shelter in caves or hollow trees in very cold weather.

 - They may appear sedentary, but they are skilled tree-climbers and efficient swimmers.
 Pandas can takes refuge in the nearest tree when in danger from predators such as brown bears, leopards, or wild dogs.
 Its paws are broad with long retractile claws and furry undersides which help it grip when climbing.

-- It appears to use no special resting place, but simply lies down on the ground wherever it happens to be.
+- Pandas do not appear to use a particular resting place, but simply lie down on the ground wherever they happen to be.

 - The giant panda does not hibernate but it will shelter in caves or hollow trees in very cold weather.

 - The panda uses its stump-like tail like a brush to mark territory with ‘scent’ produced by scent glands located beneath the tail.